Unit of observation

-In statistics, a unit of observation is the unit described by the data that one analyzes.
-A study may treat groups as a unit of observation with a country as the unit of analysis, drawing conclusions on group characteristics from data collected at the national level.
-For example, in a study of the demand for money, the unit of observation might be chosen as the individual, with different observations (data points) for a given point in time differing as to which individual they refer to; or the unit of observation might be the country, with different observations differing only in regard to the country they refer to.
+In statistics, a unit of observation (or individual) is the unit described by the data that one analyzes.
+A study may treat groups as a unit of observation within a broader unit of analysis, for example, drawing conclusions on group characteristics from data collected over a more general level.

+For example, in a study of the demand for money, the unit of observation might be chosen as the individual person, with different observations for a given instant in time differing as to which particular individual they refer to; or the unit of observation might be the country, with different observations differing only in regard to the country they refer to.

-Unit of observation vs unit of analysis
+Unit of observation vs. unit of analysis

 The unit of observation should not be confused with the unit of analysis.
 A study may have a differing unit of observation and unit of analysis: for example, in community research, the research design may collect data at the individual level of observation but the level of analysis might be at the neighborhood level, drawing conclusions on neighborhood characteristics from data collected from individuals.
 Together, the unit of observation and the level of analysis define the population of a research enterprise.

 Data point

-A data point or observation is a set of one or more measurements on a single member of the unit of observation.
-For example, in a study of the determinants of money demand with the unit of observation being the individual, a data point might be the values of income, wealth, age of individual, and number of dependents.
+A data point is a set of one or more observed values on a single instance of the unit of observation.
+For example, in a study of the determinants of money demand with the unit of observation being the individual, a data point might be the set of values of income, wealth, age of individual, and number of dependents of a specific person.
 Statistical inference about the population would be conducted using a statistical sample consisting of various such data points.

 In addition, in statistical graphics, a "data point" may be an individual item with a statistical display; such points may relate to either a single member of a population or to a summary statistic calculated for a given subpopulation.